Executives in Residence

 Paola Rodriguez Hale is an Adjudications Officer in the Business and Foreign Workers Division of the Office of Policy and Strategy in Washington, D.C.
 Paola joined USCIS in 2004 and has worked primarily on nonimmigrant employment-based classifications.
 Her current portfolio includes O and P nonimmigrants, F-1 Students, J Exchange Visitors, and issues specific to the Commonwealth of the Northern Mariana Islands.
 Paola received her Bachelor of Arts in Political Science and International Relations from American University and her Juris Doctor from American University’s Washington College of Law.

 Marisol de los Santos

 Marisol de los Santos joined legacy Immigration and Naturalization Service in 1987, and has served in various positions throughout her 26-year career with USCIS.
 She started her career at headquarters as a clerk, and transferred to the California Service Center (CSC) in 1993.
 At the CSC, she has had the opportunity to adjudicate and supervise every application and petition type processed at the CSC.
 She has worked with different teams at the CSC.
-These teams focused on immigrant and nonimmigrant employment, family, Form I-485—specifically employment and family, waivers, and customer service and congressional matters.
+These teams focused on immigrant and nonimmigrant employment, family, Form I-485—specifically employment and family, waivers, and service and congressional matters.
 While at the CSC, she has served as the AST manager, the Administrative Site Visit and Verification Program supervisor and program manager at the Center Fraud Detection Operation, and an adjudications trainer and Fraud Detection and National Security trainer, as well as the Section Chief for the EB-5 Investor Branch.
 Marisol also worked for two years at the Los Angeles Field Office where she conducted preliminary interviews for adjustment of status.
 Marisol is currently the Section Chief of the HOPE section at the CSC.

 USCIS Team Members – Nursing